Technological Education

 Detailed Information

 Below are the ten Broad-based Technological areas that are taught in Ontario secondary schools.
-Under each area, we have included some of the specific skills that a future teacher should have to help you determine which Broad-based Technological area fits your related postsecondary skilled work and/or related wage-earning experience.
+Under each area, we have included some of the specific skills that a future teacher should have to help you determine which Broad-based Technological area fits your related postsecondary skilled work and/or related work experience.

 A broad range of technical skills and knowledge are needed in the specific Broad-based Technology to which you are applying.
 A single technical skill set is not acceptable at this point in time.
 This means that you should have a minimum range of 2 to 4 skill sets in one Broad-based Technology to be considered for admission.